LaisColetta/Applied-Statistics/README.md

-# Assignments for Applied Statistics (Winter 2024)
+# Assignments for Applied Statistics (Winter 2024) PUT AN IMAGE AS A HEADERRR

 ## Author: Lais Coletta Pereira
 Email: G00411338@atu.ie